20 July 2022

 Winding up your SMSF

-- Complete any requirements the trust deed specifies about winding up the fund
+- Reviewing your trust deed for it’s requirements on winding up the fund

 Seek financial advice